 The two-time Oscar nominee blends elements of Alfred Hitchcock, Steven Spielberg, and his own very distinct and original voice.
 Shyamalan deserves some major love for a mighty impressive career.
 From timeless greats like The Sixth Sense, to helming one of the best shows around for Apple TV Plus with Servant, Shyamalan is a singular artist who has earned our attention.

 So, which are his best films, and how do they all stack up against one another?

 I truly wanted to like After Earth.
 Shyamalan, working with fellow Philadelphia native Will Smith and his son Jaden, had a pretty fun premise on his hands.

 Far in the future, a father and son crash land on a post-apocalyptic Earth.
 With the skilled hunter father injured, it falls on the son to venture out into a wilderness full of creatures hostile to human life to retrieve a communications beacon that crashed elsewhere.
 Written from an idea by Will Smith, After Earth features the kind of father-son story that M. Night Shyamalan films have often handled expertly, and with a palpable sense of empathy.

 But here it mostly falls flat.

 Maybe it’s the effects-heavy cinematography.
 Or maybe it’s that Jaden Smith has to carry too much of the film alone in the wilderness, without the communities that Shyamalan depicts so well elsewhere.
-Whatever it is, the film lacks the soul and warmth of Shyamalan’s earlier Signs, or the compellingly strained family drama of Unbreakable or Old.
+Whatever it is, the film lacks the soul and warmth of Shyamalan’s earlier Signs, or the compellingly strained family drama of Unbreakable or New.
 Whatever is to blame, the result feels surprisingly joyless and dull by comparison.